surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 Touchscreen mode automatically sets the mouse options to give the user the best experience when using Surge on a touch screen.

-### Patch Defaults
+### Patch Settings

 This is where you can configure what appears by default in the **Author** and **Comment** fields when saving a patch. \
-You can also set the currently loaded patch as the default patch, append the original author name to modified patches or not, and configure tuning and tuning mapping when loading patches.
+You can also set the currently loaded patch as the default patch, append the original author name to modified patches or not, and configure tuning and tuning mapping when loading patches. \
+Finally, there are options to export the currently loaded patch as an HTML file, either containing all parameters, or only the ones that aren't set to their default value.

 ### Workflow